 This goes perfectly as an evening snack recipe...
 This is the most relished snack with a hot cup of tea during winter evenings or during rains...

 This cone shaped snack is a favorite of all.
-The aloo samosa is a crispy cone shaped maida snack filled with light stuffing…
+The aloo snack is a crispy cone shaped maida snack filled with light stuffing...

-Samosa is a snack recipe that actually has emerged from punjab and it is a popular snack in punjab.
+It is a snack recipe that actually has emerged from punjab.

 The snack is given a perfect shape and later deep fried in oil which can be served with any chutney or any dips...Mainly they are accompanied with hot hot tea...